neurodebian/neurodebian/sphinx/vm.rst

 Changes
 -------

+6.0.4 -- 13 Jun 2011

+      * Updated shipped virtualbox-ose guest-utils and guest-x11 to 4.0.4

-6.0.3 -- 12 Jun 2011
+6.0.3 -- 12 Jun 2011 [Superseded in the archive by 6.0.4]

       * Updated to Squeeze 6.0.1
       * Updated VirtualBox guest additions to 4.0.4 from backports.debian.org
       * Appliance is available as a single file (.ova) ready for the import

 6.0.2 -- 08 Feb 2011